Summer New Zealand Fixed Interest

 What are we thinking about the future?

-The fund’s duration at 4.80 years, slightly longer than the benchmark of 4.70 years.
-Our current duration positioning range is +/- 0.5 years around the benchmark, which we will use if we assess interest rate moves as directionally and temporarily overstretched.
-As mentioned in earlier commentaries, we see value in New Zealand Government inflation-linked bonds.
-These instruments, perpetually underpriced in our view, see even larger potential returns if inflation proves sticky at its current level of 3.00%.
+The fund’s duration was 4.70 years, approximating the benchmark’s duration of 4.68 years.
+Our current target duration positioning range is +/- 0.5 years around the benchmark, which we will use if we assess interest rate moves as directionally and temporarily overstretched.